playbit/public/README.md

 ## License

-Subdirectories may be covered by a specific licenses, declared in files named "LICENSE.txt" or "COPYING" (or similar.)
+Subdirectories may be covered by specific licenses, declared in files named "LICENSE.txt" or "COPYING" (or similar.)

 All other material in this repository is covered by the Apache 2 license,